-Amy Klobuchar and Pete Buttigieg drop out: What happens with their votes in Washington?
+Amy Klobuchar and Pete Buttigieg drop out: What happens with their votes in the Washington primary?

 A poll last month of 404 likely Democratic primary voters, conducted by Elway Research for Crosscut, a Seattle online news organization, found the race here up in the air, with 22% undecided, 21% of voters supporting Sanders, and 15% for Bloomberg.

-The poll, which had a 5% margin of error, found Warren, Klobuchar, Biden and Buttigieg essentially tied with between 9% and 11% support each.
+The poll, which had a 5 percentage point margin of error, found Warren, Klobuchar, Biden and Buttigieg essentially tied with between 9% and 11% support each.

 Washington’s March 10 primary has caused some public angst because of rules requiring voters to declare a preference for the Democratic or Republican Party on the outside of the ballot envelope.

-Of the ballots in as of Friday, 350,000 came in the Democratic race, while about 285,00 picked the Republican ballot, which lists only President Donald Trump.
+Of the ballots in as of Monday, nearly 440,000 came in the Democratic race, while about 350,000 picked the Republican ballot, which lists only President Donald Trump.

 In King County, voters have until March 19, when the results are certified, to properly pick a party and sign the ballot envelope, Watkins said.
 But voters cannot change their vote from one candidate to another.
 Once the ballot is marked — it’s final.